-Taking in a lodger is a great way to gain an extra income while avoiding government’s tax on spare rooms.
-The prospect of handling such an ambitious task might seem daunting but here are some tips to help you in your search for a renter.
+Taking in a lodger is a great way to gain an extra income.
+The prospect of handling such an ambitious task might seem daunting but here are some tips to help you in your search for a roommate.

-Tenants usually favors rooms that are decorated in a neutral way.
+Tenants usually favours rooms that are decorated in a neutral way.
 If you are offering a furnished room, basics are a bed and a wardrobe.
 Lodgers also enjoy storage units.

 To assess the rent check out the prices of the rooms in the neighbourhood online.

 Be specific about what is included in the rent (are bills inclusive?)
 Making bills inclusive can spare a lot of hassle.
 It is also a good idea to collect monthly rent by direct debit.

 Be sure to ask for references and check all documents before getting the tenant to sign an agreement.

 Set out all terms and agreements in writing and get all parties to sign it.
 Although it does not form a private tenancy agreement, it does give you some protection.
 Lodger legal agreements can be sourced online relatively cheaply.
 Tenant checks and referencing can also be sourced online to give you further peace of mind.